bugsden/MD-Water/README.md

 # MD-Water
-This is a code for the Molecular Dynamic Simulation of Water.
-Here the SPC/E Model is used.
-We are attempting to find the number density and diffusion coeficient of 2992 water molecules.
+     This project aims to simulate the Molecular Dynamic Simulation of Water with the assistance of the SPC/E(Simple Point Charge/Extended) Water Model.
+The primary objective is to find the number density and diffusion coeficient of 2992 water molecules.
+To equilibrate the system we use a thermostat(NVT) and a barostat(NPT), and further while finding the diffusion coefficient we make use of the